oliverselinger/failsafe-executor/README.md

 First, each task gets persisted into database before it's considered for execution.
 After that, the `FailsafeExecutor` tries to reserve the next task based on creation date by setting a lock timestamp in the database.
 Concurrent access by several FailsafeExecutors is controlled by applying optimistic locking.
 Only if the lock operation succeeds, the task is submitted for execution to the FailsafeExecutor's worker pool.
-In case, the `FailsafeExecutor` is not able to execute all his locked tasks, e.g. due to a system crash, a predefined lock timeout guarantees that a task will again be considered for execution by other FailsafeExecutors which could be running on different nodes.
+In case, the `FailsafeExecutor` is not able to execute all his locked tasks, e.g. due to a system crash, a predefined lock timeout guarantees that a task will again be considered for execution by other FailsafeExecutors which may be running on different nodes.

+#### Are tasks executed in the insertion order?

+No. Basically, the `FailsafeExecutor` orders tasks by creation date for locking.
+However then locked tasks are executed by a pool of threads.
+So execution order can not be guaranteed.
+Furthermore more randomness is applied if the `FailsafeExecutor` is running on multiple nodes.

+#### Is there any retry mechanism?

+No. For that, you can implement it yourself inside of a tasks runnable or consumer function or utilize a library, e.g. [resilience4j](https://github.com/resilience4j/resilience4j)

 #### Can method `execute` and `schedule` take part in a Spring-managed transaction?